ahmaad-ansari/PhishSense/README.md

 - Ensure that the URLs in the input CSV file are accessible, as the system makes web requests to extract features.
 - The machine learning model training part is not included in this system.
 You can use the generated `extracted_features.csv` file to train your own machine learning model for phishing detection.

+## Machine Learning Description

+The IPYNB file (`Machine Learning Models.ipynb`) contains code for training and evaluating machine learning models for phishing detection.
+The file includes the following sections:

+1. **Setup**: Installation of necessary libraries and modules.
+2. **Data Loading and Preprocessing**: Loading the dataset and preprocessing steps such as standard scaling.
+3. **Data Visualization**: Visualizing the dataset using Principal Component Analysis (PCA).
+4. **Support Vector Machine (SVM)**: Training, evaluation, and visualization of results for SVM model.
+5. **Neural Networks**: Building, training, evaluation, and visualization of results for neural network model.
+6. **Random Forest**: Training, evaluation, and visualization of results for random forest model.